equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 So the point is that Rails prefers not to use SPA but if you want to use SPA there is at least 3 different ways how to use them now days.
-This in my opinion sends a confusing message to Rails newcomers  and also coding bootcamps that want to teach latest technology "trends" like SPA.
+This in my opinion sends a confusing message to Rails newcomers that wont to learn  and also coding bootcamps that want to teach latest technology "trends" like SPA.
 So they just drop off Rails in favor plain JS backend.